nvaccess/nvda/CODE_OF_CONDUCT.md

 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 * Inappropriate photography or recording.
 * Unwelcome sexual attention.
-This includes sexualized comments or jokes, inappropriate touching, groping, and unwelcomed sexual advances.
+This includes sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances.
 * Deliberate intimidation, stalking or following (online or in person).
 * Advocating for, or encouraging, any of the above behaviour.
 * Sustained disruption of community events, including talks and presentations.
+* Religious or political proselytising.

 ## 5. Consequences of Unacceptable Behaviour
 Unacceptable behaviour from any community member, including sponsors and those with decision-making authority, will not be tolerated.